 Explore the exhibitor/visitor area on the site

-When you register at the fair, you have access to the exhibitor or visitor area which will give you exclusive information.
+When you register at the fair, or enter the event management platform, you have access to the exhibitor or visitor area which will give you exclusive information.
 Look out for..:

 – Which companies from the same area as yours will attend the event;

 – Which companies from the area of your customers will attend the event;

 – Are the “big names” in your industry on the list?
 Where can you find them?